mcalilly/covid615/README.md

 * Calculate total cases growth rate per day based on the previous day's total cases.
 Should re-calculate if the current update or previous update changes.
 * Display total cases and total case change rates on the county show page
 * Forward covid615.com to the Davidson county
+* Set up dynamic page titles so that the page title is localized to each county and state
 * Use chart.js to chart new cases, total cases and deaths
 * Add login and pundit so that only someone with an admin account can edit data
 * Create a background job that grabs the data from Johns Hopkins via the api at misssissippicovid.com